Eating disorders

 Too fat?
 Too thin?
 Always unhappy with your weight?

-Are your thoughts constantly revolving around food?
+Do your thoughts constantly revolve around food?
 Do you feel uncomfortable in your body or unhappy with your weight and figure?
 Maybe you sometimes wonder if your eating habits are healthy?
 If you think something is wrong, get help.
-The sooner, the better.
-Here's where to turn.
+The sooner the better.
+Here you can find out where to turn.

 What are eating disorders?

-Eating disorders are a serious condition.
-They can have many triggers and often appear during adolescence.
-The most common eating disorders are anorexia (anorexia), bulimia (binge eating) and binge eating.
-However, mixed forms also frequently occur.
+Eating disorders are a serious illness.
+They can have many triggers and often occur as early as puberty.
+The most common eating disorders are anorexia (anorexia nervosa), bulimia (binge eating disorder) and binge eating.
+However, mixed forms are also common.

 Do I have an eating disorder?